 Possibly the Best Job In Sailing

-Here at Sailing Virgins we are often asked about what it takes become a skipper for The Yacht Week.
+Here at Sailing Virgins, we are often asked about what it takes to become a skipper for The Yacht Week.
 We should know: all instructors at Sailing Virgins are current or former skippers and/or instructors with The Yacht Week, so we thought we would share some tips.
 This post introduces The Yacht Week, the Skipper Academy, and gives you the nine steps to make a Yacht Week Skipper.
 For a free infographic, click here.

 What Is The Yacht Week?

 If you are reading this you are probably already aware of The Yacht Week.
 If not, watch their trailer below.
 In short, the Yacht Week is a global phenomenon, where people - mostly in their 20s and 30s - become part of sailing events which are staged in six destinations around the world.